ellenwang105/art-of-data/_posts/2023-10-2-Digimon-Lab.md

 ---
 layout: post
-title: digimon
+title: Digimon Lab
-subtitle: There's lots to learn!
+author: Ellen Wang
 gh-repo: ellenwang105/art-of-data
 gh-badge: [star, fork, follow]
 tags: [test]
 comments: true
 ---

-In this lab, I used the DictReader() function to create a reader for the csv file which functioned like a list of dictionaries.
+In this lab, I used DictReader() to create a reader for the csv file, which functioned like a list of dictionaries, where each dictionary contained all of the information for each digimon.

 ## Finding the Average Speed